top of page

 Deborah J. Watson

-In 2006, she transitioned to film, earning multiple awards for her short film Taneycomo, which streamed on 24Flix and ParableTV for five years.
 Deborah’s Broken Colors series reflects her commitment to authentic Native American perspectives, influenced by her Cherokee heritage and 35 years of marriage to a Saginaw Chippewa Indian.
-Her leadership is rooted in purpose, creativity, and the belief that all things are possible.
+Her leadership is rooted in purpose, creativity, and the belief that faith and actions working together will bring all things to completion.

 Advertising with Studio222 (2).png